 Melting snow feeds the ice dam at the edge of the roof where it is cold enough to freeze water.
 However, liquid water remains above the ice dam, unobtrusively seeping into cracks and other small openings until the homeowner has a full-fledged disaster on his hands that requires the assistance of professional roofing service.

-Due to the high potential of damage by ice gutters should be regularly checked for defects or replaced if they are old and deteriorated.
+Due to the high potential of ice related problems damage should be regularly checked for defects or replaced if they are old and deteriorated.
 Having an ineffective gutter system surrounding your home’s roof permits further water damage to occur when ice prevents water from draining off the roof.